ai-hub-weizmann/ex-bio-image_analysis/README.md

 5. You can then explore the effects of different training parameters and augmentation on the results.

 6. You are welcome to explore other options within ZeroCodeDL4Mic.

+7. For questions about the tutorial, please contact me (Avital Steinberg from the AI-hub for science)